fai-saarland/bughive/README.md

 used in Action Policy Testing, plus some glue code to make them run together.

 ## cpddl ASNets
-ASNets policy server based on the cpddl implementation can be compiled by
+ASNets policy server based on the cpddl implementation requires [DyNet](https://github.com/clab/dynet) library.
+Once it is installed, set the variable ``DYNET_ROOT`` to the root directory of the DyNet installation (e.g., by creating a file ``Makefile.config``) and compile the policy server with:
 ```sh
   $ make asnets
 ```